 Since I already knew where my students were academically, small group instruction, enrichment groups, and intervention groups began much more quickly.
 I also spent less time on beginning of the year assessments.

-I also found that looping with my students pushed ME to continuously improve.
+Looping with my students pushed ME to continuously improve.
 I found myself pushing out of my comfort zone, thinking more creatively, and finding new ways to keep my students engaged.
 I couldn’t just do the same old things I had always done which helped me grow as a teacher.

 This all sounds great, doesn’t it?
 But there were some drawbacks and things I didn’t like about looping.